|

 2.

-readers who, even though they understand what we mean and pretty much
+readers who, even though they understand what I mean and pretty much

 agree

-with it, still think our overall project is a bad idea, based not on
+with it, still think the overall project is a bad idea, based not on

 its own